mild-blue/txmatching/documentation/README.md

 In the case of a lab crossmatch there either is a crossmatch or there is not.
 But in the case of virtual crossmatch it is always only an approximation of reality and estimation of a likelihood of a crossmatch.
 Therefore, in cooperation with immunologists we have concluded that it makes sense to have several levels of virtual crossmatch.

 In the case of split or broad resolution we do not assume that.
-We assume that the patient has been tested for all relevant antibodies but only the positive MFI values are required.
-Although, negative can be send too.
+We assume that as there is less split antigens that the patient has been tested for all relevant ones.
+And therefore for the algorithm it is enough to know only the positive ones.
+Although, negative can be send too and are ignored.

 Below we describe all the different crossmatch level.
 For each level we describe a crossmatch for one specific antigen of donor.
-We use terms
-- all antibodies - all antibodies the recipient was tested for, both with MFI below and above cutoff
-- positive antibodies - antibodies that the recipient really has (with MFI above cutoff)
-- negative antibodies - antibodies that the recipient was tested for, but were not present. (makes sense only for type A parsing)

 #### HIGH RES
 1. donor antigen is in high resolution and recipient has an antibody against the exact antigen.
 2. donor antigen is in high resolution and recipient is type A parsed and was not tested for donors antigen.
-But all antibodies that match donors antigen in split resolution are positive (and there is at least one such antibody)
+But all tested antibodies that match donors antigen in split resolution are positive (and there is at least one such antibody).
-3. donor antigen is in low resolution and recipient is type A parsed and all antibodies that match donors antigen in low resolution are positive (and there is at least one such antibody).
+3. donor antigen is in split/broad resolution and recipient is type A parsed and all tested antibodies that match donors antigen in split/broad resolution are positive (and there is at least one such antibody).

 Example for case 1: donor has antigen DRB1\*08:18, and recipient has antibody DRB1\*08:18.